 Do I Really Need a Helmet for Skiing?

-Chris Salvino, MD, is a trauma surgeon at Banner Good Samaritan Medical Center in Phoenix.
+Chris Salvino, MD, is a trauma surgeon at Banner – University Medical Center Phoenix.

 Question: My mom suggested I purchase a helmet for my ski trip this weekend.
 Is a helmet really necessary for skiing?
 I mean, it’s just snow.

 Answer: Injury to the brain is the main cause of serious injury and death among snowboarders and skiers.
 A summary of studies published in the Canadian Medical Association Journal found that head injuries accounted for 19 percent of all injuries seen by ski patrols and emergency departments, and that wearing helmets could have reduced the risk of head injury by more than a third.
 Helmets are not perfect and wearing them should not be an excuse to take risks; common sense should prevail in all sports.